GrumpyZhou/visloc-relapose/README.md

         -rs 480 --crop 448 --normalize\
         --ess_proj --network 'EssNet'\
         --pair 'test_pairs.5nn.300cm50m.vlad.minmax.txt'\
-        --resume 'output/regression_models/example/ckpt/???' \
+        --resume 'output/regression_models/example/ckpt/checkpoint_140_0.36m_1.97deg.pth' \
         --odir 'output/regression_models/example'
 ````
-This testing code outputs are shown in  [test_results.txt](TODO).
+This testing code outputs are shown in [test_results.txt](https://vision.in.tum.de/webshare/u/zhouq/visloc-relapose/regression_models/example/test_results.txt).
-For convenience, we also provide [notebooks/eval_regression_model.ipynb](notebooks/eval_regression_model.ipynb) to perform evaluation.(TODO).
+For convenience, we also provide [notebooks/eval_regression_models.ipynb](notebooks/eval_regression_models.ipynb) to perform evaluation.
 Howeve, testing larger dataset such as 7Scenes takes quite some time, so in case notebook stops in the middle, running commands directly is recommended.

 ## Hybrid: Learnable Matching + 5-Point Solver
 In this method, the code of the NCNet is taken from the original implementation [https://github.com/ignacio-rocco/ncnet](https://github.com/ignacio-rocco/ncnet).
 We use their pre-trained model but we only use the weights for neighbourhood consensus(NC-Matching), i.e., the 4d-conv layer weights.
-For convenience, you can download our parsed version [nc_ivd_5ep.pth](https://vision.in.tum.de/webshare/u/zhouq/visloc-relapose/pretrained_weights/nc_ivd_5ep.pth).
+For convenience, you can download our parsed version [nc_ivd_5ep.pth](https://vision.in.tum.de/webshare/u/zhouq/visloc-relapose/pretrained_weights).
 The models for feature extractor initialization needs to be downloaded from [pretrained regression models](https://vision.in.tum.de/webshare/u/zhouq/visloc-relapose/regression_models).
  in advance, if you want to test them.

 ### Testing example for  NC-EssNet(7S)+NCM+5Pt (Paper.Tab2)